New changes to each section have an [updated] date next to their title.

 NHS Diabetes Programme, alongside Diabetes UK and industry partners Novo Nordisk and Insulet have created a National Diabetes Advice line which provides free, immediate clinical advice for type 1 and other types of diabetes (in case your local team aren’t contactable).

 You can access this through Diabetes UK’s helpline by:

 - Calling: 0345 123 2399, Monday to Friday, 9am to 6pm

 - If you’re in Scotland call: 0141 212 8710, Monday to Friday, 9am to 6pm.
 Email: firstname.lastname@example.org

-If you have diabetes and you’re planning on inviting friends or family into your home (if you’re allowed to do so within your area), speak to them about whether they have had coronavirus symptoms in the last 2 weeks.
+The UK Government is reviewing lockdown restrictions on a weekly basis.
+If you have diabetes and you’re planning on inviting friends or family into your home (if you’re allowed to do so), speak to them about whether they have had coronavirus symptoms in the last 2 weeks.
 However mild these symptoms, they shouldn’t be visiting.
 Find out more about these changes on the Government website.

 We also recommend downloading the NHS COVID-19 app if you are in England or Wales, the Test & Protect app if you’re in Scotland, or the StopCOVID NI app in Northern Ireland.
 These are contact tracing apps which are one of the fastest ways of knowing when you’re at risk from coronavirus.
 The more of us that use it, the better we can control coronavirus.

 It is possible that masks or face coverings can help reduce and slow the risk of virus infection.
 This is true for everyone, including people living with type 1 diabetes.